cryptocoinjs/base-x/README.md

 bits.
 The other characters depend upon the base.
 For example, a base58 alphabet packs roughly 5.858 bits per character.

-This means the encoded string 000f (using a 0-f alphabet) will actually decode to 4 bytes unlike a typical hex codec which uniformly packs 4 bits into each character.
+This means the encoded string 000f (using a base16, 0-f alphabet) will actually decode to 4 bytes unlike a canonical hex encoding which uniformly packs 4 bits into each character.

-While unusual, this does mean that no padding is required and it works for bases like 43.
-If you need standard hex encoding or base64 encoding you probably don't want this.
+While unusual, this does mean that no padding is required and it works for bases like 43. **If you need standard hex encoding, or base64 encoding, this module is NOT appropriate.**

 The algorithm used to convert the base of the number is roughly this: